-They are related to the Canary Islands genera Sempervivum, Jovibarba, Greenovia, Aeonium and Monanthes, readily seen in their similar flowers.
+They are related to the Canary Islands genera Sempervivum, Jovibarba, Greenovia, Aeonium, and Monanthes, readily seen in their similar flowers.

-Aichryson grow as understory plants in the endemic laurel and pine forests of the Canary Islands and prefer to grow in slightly shaded moist soil with plenty of humus.
+Aichrysons grow as understory plants in the endemic laurel and pine forests of the Canary Islands and prefer to grow in slightly shaded moist soil with plenty of humus.
 They tolerate a cool, frost-free winter kept fairly dry.

 Growing Conditions and General Care

-Aichryson is easily propagated by cuttings in the spring.
+Aichrysons are easily propagated by cuttings in the spring.
 Just cut the rosette with a piece of stem and plant it.

 - Back to genus Aichryson

-- Succulentopedia: Browse succulents by Scientific Name, Common Name, Genus, Family, USDA Hardiness Zone, Origin, or cacti by Genus
+- Succupedia: Browse succulents by Scientific Name, Common Name, Genus, Family, USDA Hardiness Zone, Origin, or cacti by Genus